Cognitive archaeology: Ideational cognitive archaeology

 Archaeologist Thomas Huffman defined ideational cognitive archaeology as the study of prehistoric ideology: the ideals, values, and beliefs that constitute a society's worldview.
+It is analogous to the category Mithen called postprocessual cognitive archaeology.

 ICA scholars often study the role that ideology and differing organizational approaches would have had on ancient peoples.
 The way that these abstract ideas are manifested through the remains these peoples have left can be investigated and debated often by drawing inferences and using approaches developed in fields such as semiotics, psychology and the wider sciences.

 ICA uses the principles of sociocultural anthropology to investigate such diverse things as material symbols, the use of space, political power, and religion.
 For example, Huffman uses oral history sources from Zimbabwe and Portuguese documents to attempt to explain symbols discovered in the ruins of Great Zimbabwe, specifically connecting the Shona people's historical association of the right with men and the left with women to the placement of entrances to stone structures.
 Historian David Beach has pointed out that this ICA may be problematic in its logical leaps and incomplete use of archaeological sources, demonstrating the care that must be used when attempting to explain deep-time intentionality using archaeological evidence.

 ICA also works with constructs such as the cognitive map.
 Humans do not behave under the influence of their senses alone but also through their past experiences such as their upbringing.
 These experiences contribute to each individual's unique view of the world, a kind of cognitive map that guides them.
 Groups of people living together tend to develop a shared view of the world and similar cognitive maps, which in turn influence their group material culture.